massalabs/station/README.md

 In order to register a website on Thyra you'll need to :

-- Deploy a Smart Contract that will handle the storage of your website, your DNS name will fetch the Address of this Smart Contract
+- Deploy a Smart Contract that will handle the storage of your website, your DNS name will fetch the Address of this Smart Contract - this step is handled by Thyra, don't worry.
+But at least you know what's happening behind the wood.
 - Upload the build of your application
 - Use a wallet with sufficient coins to upload it on the blockchain Important note: At the moment, we have defined that 1 chunk (=280ko) of data worth 100 MAS.
 It will change and become more and more specific and precise as the Testnet and Thyra are evolving.
 In the mean time, we have defined it arbitrarily.
-- Share your .massa websites on our [Discord channel](https://discord.com/channels/828270821042159636/912346860902047755) !
+- Visit the registry to find your .massa website and see others

+**Troubleshooting** If you got any problem at any steps of the process, join us on [Discord dedicated channel](https://discord.com/channels/828270821042159636/851942484212318259) or [report a problem](https://github.com/massalabs/thyra/issues/new/choose)

 ### ... get the latest dev version of `thyra-server`?